DashieTM/DashNix/README.md

 - printing : Enables and configures printing services
 - virtualbox : Enables and configures virtualbox
 - xone : Installs the xone driver
+- Hyprland: Installs and configures Hyprland with various additional packages